-There are 889 species of tick world wide, and 23 British species.
+There are 889 species of tick world wide, and 24 British species, most of them in the Ixodiae.
 Ticks transmit a greater number and variety of disease causing organisms that any other arthropod in the world.
 However fewer than a quarter of the species spread disease, but those that do tend to have a wide range of hosts.

 Transmission of disease usually occurs through a bite.
 The disease organism will be located in the salivary glands of the tick, and enters the host when the tick returns excess fluids back into the host.
 However transmission of disease can also arise from the tick's body secretions, waste products, or even its squashed body.